rohaank9/Medical-OCR-RAG-APP/Task1_&_Task2/README.md

 Task 1 & Task 2 – Medical Notes Digitization, Structuring & Summarization

-This module implements Task 1 and Task 2 from the “AI Developer Assessment” using Python, Gemini OCR, and ChromaDB.
+This module implements Task 1 and Task 2 from the AI Developer Assessment using Python, Gemini OCR, and ChromaDB.

 It provides: